OD91/pdsnd_github/README.md

 ### Credits

 Credits are going to Google ans stackoverflow.
+Further credits are going to Udacity and its brilliant education approach.
+This will be or even is the future of education.